 BLS has continued to review all estimation and methodological procedures for the establishment survey, which included the review of data, estimation processes, the application of the birth-death model, and seasonal adjustment.
 Business births and deaths cannot be adequately captured by the establishment survey as they occur.
 Therefore, the Current Employment Statistics (CES) program uses a model to account for the relatively stable net employment change generated by business births and deaths.
 Due to the impact of COVID-19, the relationship between business births and deaths is no longer stable.
 Typically, reports with zero employment are not included in estimation.
-For the June final and July preliminary estimates, CES included a portion of these reports in the establishment survey included a portion of the reports that returned to reporting positive employment from reporting zero employment.
+For the June final and July preliminary estimates, CES included a portion of these reports in the estimates and made modifications to the birth-death model.
+In addition for both months, the establishment survey included a portion of the reports that returned to reporting positive employment from reporting zero employment.
 For more information, see www.bls.gov/web/empsit/cesbd.htm.